-In a conventional game, the objective of a player is to choose a strategy that maximizes its payoff.
+In a conventional game, the objective of a player is to choose a strategy that maximizes its payoff in a single game.
 In contrast, evolutionary games are played repeatedly by players randomly drawn from a population [3].
 This section overviews key elements in evolutionary games: evolutionarily stable strategies (ESS) and replicator dynamics.